 Once you’ve got this covered and dug up your order number and registration ID from when you booked your UCAT exam date, relax.
 Give PearsonVUE a call and find someone to talk to and they’ll get it sorted out.
 When it happened to me, I sorted it out within 48 hours with a combination of email and phone support.
 So don’t worry, it will work out!

-This one is for the future students sitting the UCAT, because it is too late now to change testing dates for 2020.
+This one is for the future students sitting the UCAT, because it is too late now to change testing dates for this year.
 You may be under the impression that you should book a UCAT exam time at the very end of the UCAT testing period so you can squeeze in as much study as humanly possible.
 Not only is this not a good idea, but if you are planning on needing to cram for the UCAT you should probably be changing your approach.

 My reason for booking an earlier time was security.
 In the hypothetical situation that you do get sick, you will want to move your UCAT test to later on; when you are no longer sick.
 You cannot do this, however, if your UCAT exam is on the last day of the UCAT testing period.
 Additionally, to give you an idea of how booked up the UCAT test gets: there was still two weeks left in the testing period when I tried to reschedule, yet there was only ONE appointment time in the whole of central Victoria that was free.
 So, it is not that easy to rebook a UCAT test and it would be a lot harder if you are doing so later on in the UCAT testing period.